This blog may contain affiliate links. Read our disclosure policy for more info.

 Punta Arenas, Chile is most famous among tourists for penguins.
 And yes, you should see penguins while you’re there – I mean, they are soooo cute!
 But what many people don’t realize is that there are actually tons of other fun and exciting things to do in Punta Arenas, Chile.

-I’ve been to Punta Arenas on three different occasions now and in all of that time, I’ve come across a wide range of unique activities and things to see in and around Punta Arenas.
+I’ve been to Punta Arenas on three different occasions now while traveling in South America and in all of that time, I’ve come across a wide range of unique activities and things to see in and around Punta Arenas.

 So in this blog, not only am I going to tell you about seeing penguins (and the two best places for that), but I’ll also let in on some of the lesser-known things to do in Punta Arenas as well as the best places to stay and how to get around!